MadhavM-117/my-resume/resume.md

     - Integrated custom functionality on top of an open-source Process Orchestration Platform
     - Handled basic custom authentication using an open-source Identity & Access Management Platform
 - Front-end Development
-    - Developed prototypes and custom forms
+    - Developed a prototype web application, a mobile application and custom forms using Formio, React and React-Native
-        - Formio
-        - React
-        - React-Native (Android)
-    - Used TDD principles achieving 95%+ coverage

 #### Dune
 ##### 2017